LukasMurdock/cse-174/Lab08Walkthrough.md

     - 4.3: If no, print "End" and end

 ## Part 1
-Okay, so we’re really all we’re looking to do is:
+Okay, so we’re really all we’re looking to do in part 1 is:
 1. Ask a [number] from user
 2. Print [number] rows, and [number] columns
 3. Ask if they want to repeat